 Minimax is a type of backtracking algorithm.
 The Minimax algorithm finds an optimal move to make decisions in game theory.
 Minimax algorithm takes into consideration that the opponent is also playing optimally, which makes it useful for two-player games such as checker, chess, Tic-tac-toe, go and many others.

 In general, when two human beings play, they must make the decision at each move with all the possible moves, and then chose anyone which he thinks is the best move.
 The same is with the Minimax algorithm too, but here the decision, to make a move is taken using a backtracking approach.
-To do this it selects two players one is the min and the other is max, the goal of min player is to pick the minimum value and on the other hand, the goal of max is to pick the maximum value.
+To do this it selects two players one is the min, and the other is max, the goal of min player is to pick the minimum value, and on the other hand, the goal of max is to pick the maximum value.

-What is Minimax Algorithm?
+What is the Minimax Algorithm?

 It uses some terminology which is stated below: